 There are plenty of others, though.
 We have a Vietnam story (Recon), the American Civil War (Stonewall’s Last Stand), World War One (May Blood Pave My Way Home) and we’ve got several shorts set in the future such as Devil Dogs, Last Report From The KSS Psychopomp, Indigenous Species and Gameworld (which was another one that I really enjoyed).
 And, of course, modern day.

 So there’s a really nice variety in the settings of these various shorts.
 But the variety of Predator: If It Bleeds doesn’t just come down to the time frames these shorts are set in.
-It’s not just picking up the story formula of Predator and drop it around the timeline.
+It’s not just picking up the story formula of Predator and dropping it around the timeline.

 Sure, we’ve got a few shorts where the protagonists best the Predator using their wits, but Predator: If It Bleeds also has shorts that sees the Predator victorious and shorts where it isn’t simply the tale of a hunt.
 Editorially, they’re all spaced out well so it doesn’t feel like you’re reading a block of similar stories one after the other so it all flows really well too.